halcyon-past/procoder/README.md

 - **Conversational Memory**: Keeps track of conversation history during the session.
 - **User-Friendly Interface**: Built with Streamlit for a responsive and interactive chat experience.
 - **Customizable Design**: Clean, modern layout with footer links for easy navigation.
+- **Password Protection**: Added Password protection to make sure your api is not used by someone else.

 ## Setup